aayushdogra/task-manager-microservice/README.md

 - Password hashing using `PasswordHasher<T>`
 - JWT generation using HS256
 - Token claims include `nameidentifier (UserId)`, `email`, `jti`, and `expiration`
-- Authentication and authorization middleware configured in correct order

 ### Refresh Tokens

-Database-backed refresh tokens are implemented to support long-lived authentication without re-login.
+Database-backed refresh tokens are implemented to support long-lived authentication.

 - `POST /auth/refresh` — issue a new access token using a valid refresh token
 - Refresh tokens are securely generated and stored in PostgreSQL
-- Tokens include expiration and revocation flags
+- Tokens include expiration and revocation support
 - Access tokens remain stateless and short-lived
 - Invalid, expired, or revoked refresh tokens return `401 Unauthorized`